BigSoftVideo/CAVA360VR2.0/docs/README.md

 ## How to download and setup CAVA360VR

 1. It is quite easy to download a release as a ZIP file, unzip it on your computer and run it on WINDOWS 10.
-Look for the latest version on the [RELEASES](https://github.com/BigSoftVideo/CAVA360VR-beta-testing/releases) page in this repo.
+Look for the latest version on the [RELEASES](https://github.com/BigSoftVideo/CAVA360VR-beta-testing/releases) page in this repository on GitHub.
 Or download the latest version from the link you were provided with.
 1. Unzip the file you downloaded and copy the folder to the location you prefer, for example in `C:/Program Files` on Windows 10.
 1. There is no program to install.
-Just double click on the CAVA360VR.exe file to run CAVA360VR.
+Just double click on the `CAVA360VR.exe` file to run CAVA360VR.
-The file is found in the folder as follows:
+The file is found in the unzipped folder which comprises the following files and folders:

 ```
 CAVA360VR_Data